stilxam/golf/README.md

 # GOLF — Gradient Optimized piecewise Linear Fitting

-plf is a small Python package built with JAX and Equinox for fitting continuous piecewise-linear functions (splines) to 1D data.
+golf is a small Python package built with JAX and Equinox for fitting continuous piecewise-linear functions (splines) to 1D data.
 It provides a differentiable model representing a continuous piecewise-linear function, a trainer that optimizes the model parameters with Optax, and a small solver for weighted linear regression.

 ## Key features

 - Differentiable `PiecewiseModel` (continuous piecewise-linear spline) implemented as an Equinox module.
 - Simple training loop with early stopping using Optax (Adam).
 - Utility solver for weighted linear regression.
+- Intelligent breakpoint initialization based on data curvature.

 ## Installation